AtharvaKulkarniIT/ParkinsonsTelemonitoringInsights/README.md

 ## License

-This data science project in R is licensed under the [MIT License](LICENSE).
+This project is licensed under the [License](LICENSE).
+Please read carefully.